MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

-First the binary executable or bytes files are converted to \nucleicseq\ files containing sequences of A, C, G and T. The conversion is performed so that existing whole-genome alignment tools can be used.
-The conversion from the byte code to nucleotide sequence is done by converting each pair of bits to a nucleotide according to Table \ref{table:nucleotide mapping}.
+First, the binary executable or bytes files are converted to \nucleicseq\ files containing sequences of A, C, G and T. The conversion is performed so that the existing whole-genome alignment tool can take the files as input.
+The conversion from the byte code to nucleotide sequence is done by converting each pair of bits to a nucleotide according to the following table:

+Note that, similar conversions have been used by previous works, e.g. ~\cite{naidu2014further,naidu2016needleman, drew2016polymorphic}, etc., and were successful in showing that such nucleotide sequences still can preserve necessary functionalities from the byte files.

-In some malware datasets such as the Kaggle Microsoft Malware Classification Challenge (Big 2015) dataset \cite{microsoftdataset2015}, the provided bytes files contain ``\texttt{??}'' and long stretches of ``\texttt{00}'' in some cases which do not preserve any significant value or meaning.
+In some malware datasets such as the Kaggle Microsoft Malware Classification Challenge (Big 2015) dataset \citep{microsoftdataset2015}, the provided bytes files contain ``\texttt{??}'' and long stretches of ``\texttt{00}'' in some cases which do not preserve any significant value or meaning.
 These are removed before the conversion to nucleotide sequences.
+Stretches of ``\texttt{00}'' longer than a a threshold value of 32 were removed.